chainapsis/ewallet/README.md

 This project uses _Biome_ for code formatting.

-For installtion, you can refer to the following documentations
+For installation, you can refer to the following documentations

 - VSCode, IntelliJ: https://biomejs.dev/guides/editors/first-party-extensions/
 - Other IDEs: https://biomejs.dev/guides/editors/third-party-extensions/